Jamie Slocum: Discography

-Slocum's first album entitled Somewhere Under Heaven, produced by Keith Olsen and himself, was recorded and mixed at "Goodnight L.A" studios.
-The CD has been considered more pop leaning than his later works, which are more decidedly Contemporary Christian.
-It featured Elliot Easton (of The Cars), Alex Ligertwood (of Santana), Richard Baker on keyboards and programming and Tim Pierce on guitars, and garnered Slocum a Dove nomination for "New Artist of the Year".
+Slocum's first album entitled Somewhere Under Heaven, produced by Keith Olsen and Slocum was recorded and mixed at Goodnight L.A. studios.
+It is considered to lean more to pop music than other music of his which is contemporary Christian.
+It featured Elliot Easton of The Cars, Alex Ligertwood of Santana, Richard Baker on keyboards and programming and Tim Pierce on guitar.
+Slocum received a Dove nomination for "New Artist of the Year".